 (RGS 1968-1976)

-Engineer, academic and broadcaster.
-Wise began his career with Ove Arup and Partners in 1979.
-After working in UK, Australia and US, he became Arup’s youngest Director in 1992, and later became one of five Board Directors responsible for Building Engineering’s 500 engineers and support staff.
-In 1999 he left Arup and co-founded Expedition Engineering together with Seán Walsh.
+Chris Wise is an accomplished engineer, academic, and broadcaster.
+He began his career with Ove Arup and Partners in 1979, working in the UK, Australia, and the US.
+By 1992, he became the youngest Director at Arup and later served as one of five Board Directors overseeing 500 engineers and support staff in Building Engineering.
+In 1999, Chris co-founded Expedition Engineering with Seán Walsh.

-Chris was the first Professor of Creative Design at Imperial College.
-He has worked closely with leading architects on award-winning projects throughout the world twice winning the Construction Industry Building of the Year award, and also the RIBA Stirling Prize for Architecture.
-A Fellow of the Royal Academy of Engineering he was awarded the academy's highest individual honour, the Silver Medal in 2007.
-Currently a Trustee of the Design Council and a Fellow of the Institution of Civil Engineers.
+Chris was the first Professor of Creative Design at Imperial College and has collaborated with leading architects on award-winning projects worldwide, including twice winning the Construction Industry Building of the Year award and the prestigious RIBA Stirling Prize for Architecture.
+A Fellow of the Royal Academy of Engineering, he was honored with the Academy’s Silver Medal in 2007.
+Chris is also a Trustee of the Design Council and a Fellow of the Institution of Civil Engineers, recognized for his significant contributions to engineering and design innovation.